- What is a Spouse Visa?

 Spouse Visa financial requirements

-The Spousal Visa financial requirements are outlined below:
+The Spouse Visa financial requirements are outlined below:

-- You must earn a combined income of £18,600 (gross annual income) at least
+- You and your sponsoring partner must meet the combined Spouse Visa income threshold of £18,600 (gross annual income) at least

-- For each child you bring with you this increased by £2,400
+- For each child you bring with you, the spouse visa income threshold will increase by £2,400

 - It can include income from employment, ownership of business, or self-employment